checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /info >}}

-If your application [has very specific requirements](https://playwright.dev/docs/browsers#when-to-use-google-chrome--microsoft-edge-and-when-not-to), Checkly enables you to use `Google Chrome` with Playwright in runtimes `2023.02` and newer.
+If your application [has very specific requirements](https://playwright.dev/docs/browsers#when-to-use-google-chrome--microsoft-edge-and-when-not-to), Checkly enables you to use `Google Chrome` with Playwright in runtime `2023.02`.
 In order to use Google Chrome you need to explicitly opt-in by passing the `channel: 'chrome'` config.

 {{< tabs "Google Chrome with Playwright test" >}}